prachee20/Octanet-ATM-Machine-Simulation/README.md

 # Octanet-ATM-Machine-Simulation
-This project simulates an ATM machine system with basic functionalities like account login, balance check, withdraw, and deposit operations.
+This project simulates an ATM machine system with basic functionalities like balance check, withdraw, and deposit operations.
 It provides an easy-to-understand and interactive console-based user interface that mimics real-world ATM interactions.

 Features:
-- Balance Inquiry: Check account balance after successful login.
+- Balance Inquiry: Check account balance.
 - Withdrawal: Withdraw money within available balance and bank limits.
 - Deposit: Deposit money into the account.